Aqtoty Raiymqulova: Early life and education

 Raiymqulova was born in the city of Alma-Ata (now Almaty) in 1964.

 In 1987, she graduated from the Historical and Theoretical Faculty of the Kazakh National Conservatory as a composer, pianist, teacher of musical theoretical disciplines, pianist, accompanist, and soloist of a chamber ensemble.
-In 2007, Raiymqulova graduated from the Almaty Management University with a masters degree in business.
+In 2007, Raiymqulova graduated from the Almaty Management University with a master's degree in business.
 That same year, she earned candidate in art science.

 In 2010, Raiymqulova defended her doctorate in art history in thesis topic: "Improving the organizational and economic mechanism, project management in the social and cultural sphere."

 Early career

 From 1990 to 1991, Raiymqulova was a teacher at the Kazakh National Women's Teacher Training University and Kazakh National Conservatory where she became a trainee assistant there until 1994.
 From 1995 to 2011, she was the head of the Department of Conducting, assistant to the Rector, associate professor, acting professor, and Vice-Rector for Socio-Economic Organization of the Kazakh National Conservatory.
 In 2005, Raiymqulova became head of the Department of Composition and Orchestral Conducting.
 From 2013 to 2014, she was a Vice Rector for Scientific and Creative Affairs.